mutant-city/k8s_study/Notes/concepts_vocab.md

             *shareProcessNamespace: true

 ### Probes
-* Customize how ubernetes determines the status of your container
+* Customize how kubernetes determines the status of your container

 * Liveness Probe
     * indicates whether container is running properly